 The things you say to yourself can empower you to live more fully and beautifully, or they can wilt your spirit.
 You are the closest person to you, so what you say to yourself really matters.
 This is how our spirit feels when we say unkind things to ourselves.
 Here are two things you can… Continue reading What are You Saying to Yourself Today?

 This post explores how you can become your own best friends and gives you some practical suggestions for doing this.
 It is the third post in a series.
-In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child or a friend you love.
-In this post, I will discuss how you can cultivate self-love by making a self-love pledge.
-Think of a friend who… Continue reading Becoming Your Own Best Friend
+In my last two posts, I discussed how to cultivate self-love by thinking of yourself as a child you love and by speaking to yourself as you would a child… Continue reading Becoming Your Own Best Friend

 In my last post, I discussed the first way we can cultivate self-love, which is to think of ourselves as a little child.
 Just like children need love, encouragement, care, and compassion to flourish, we also need these things.
 Think of yourself like a little child who needs love and nurturing to flourish.
 This leads… Continue reading Using Loving Affirmations to Cultivate Self-Love